gellison1505/Purple-Homework/Etsy/Readme.md

   * Modify [the starter page](etsy.html) so that it looks as like [the target](etsy-target.png).
   * You can add as many other files as needed (for example, you should add a CSS file instead of using a `<style>` element in the HTML itself).
-  * You are encouraged to learn additional CSS techniques not covered in class but you may NOT use a full CSS framework such as Boostrap or Foundation.
+  * You are encouraged to learn additional CSS techniques not covered in class, but you may NOT use a full CSS framework such as Bootstrap or Foundation.
   * It will NOT be possible to build an exact replica.
 You can use the "system font" instead.
 Use this tutorial: https://css-tricks.com/snippets/css/system-font-stack/
   * You are encouraged to study and/or steal from  the live https://www.etsy.com/ to determine margins,